 About the videos

-I tracked down videos for all of the exercises off of various YouTube channels, since I unfortunately still don’t have enough free hours in a day to shoot & edit the videos plus manage a YouTube channel.
+I tracked down videos for all of the exercises off of various YouTube channels, since I unfortunately don’t have enough free hours in a day to shoot & edit videos plus manage a YouTube channel.

 You don’t need to do them along with the person demonstrating the technique.

 The main thing is that you get to see the proper setup & the movements involved with each exercise.

 I’ll be adding my own 2¢ after each one.